AdaCore/gnatstudio/docs/users_guide/extending.rst

   that GPS will automatically load by default (unless overriden by the user through the Plug-ins Editor).
 These plug-ins are visible to any user on the system that uses the same GPS installation.
-This directory should be reserved for critical plug-ins that almost every one should use.
+This directory should be reserved for critical plug-ins that almost everyone should use.

 * Not automatically loaded system wide modules